Privacy

 When you use our online services, we (and our vendors) may collect information about your activities so that we can provide you with advertising tailored to your interests.

+Ad Networks’ Controls: We work with ad networks that may be members of the Digital Advertising Alliance or the Network Advertising Initiative.
 Because we utilize advertising (“ad”) networks, you may notice certain ads on other websites.
 Ad networks allow us to target the information we send you based on your interests, other information related to you, and contextual means.
 These ad networks track your online activities over time by collecting information through use of cookies, web beacons, and other technologies.
 The ad networks use this information to show you advertisements that may be of particular interest to you.
-The ad networks we utilize may collect information about your visits to websites that also take part in the relevant ad network, such as the pages or advertisements you view and how you use the websites.
+The ad networks we utilize may collect information about your visits to websites that also take part in the relevant ad network, such as the pages or advertisements you were displayed and how you use the websites.
 We use this information, both on our online services and on third-party websites that take part in the ad networks, to provide you with advertising tailored to you, and to help us assess how effective our marketing is.

-You can opt out of targeted advertising by visiting the Digital Advertising Alliance website or the Network Advertising Initiative website .
-If you choose to opt out, you will continue to receive advertisements but they will not be tailored to your interests.
-Please refer to the country-specific addendum or a cookie preferences section of the online service for further information on your choices concerning target advertising.
+You can learn more about targeted advertising and opt out of targeted advertising supported by these ad networks by visiting the Digital Advertising Alliance website or the Network Advertising Initiative website.
+If you choose to opt out, you will continue to receive advertisements, but they may not be tailored to your interests.
+Please refer to the country-specific addendum or a cookie preferences section of the online service for further information on your choices concerning targeted advertising.
 Moreover, depending on the type and version of the operating system of your mobile device, you may also be asked whether to enable targeted advertising.

 Back to Top